maiamcc/maiamcc.github.io/source/_posts/2014-09-29-lessons-in-default-function-arguments.markdown

 [1, 1, 1, 1, 1]
 ```

-As with the function-as-default-arg example, your default argument binds *at definition*--and what's more, it binds to a specific object in memory.
+As with the function-as-default-arg example, your default argument binds *at definition*---and what's more, it binds to a specific object in memory.
 So every time you call `append_one`, you're not appending one to a new empty list, you're appending one to *that exact empty list that you created in memory, which now has more and more things in it*.
 It's the same as if you passed in an existing, named list as your default:

 ```python
 >>> stuff = [1,3,5,7]